mpaglia0/rsync_backup/README.md

 # rsync_backup
-rsync based incremental backup system

-This is a ``rsync`` based backup system.
+This is a ``rsync`` based incremental backup system written for Linux Bash.

 :warning: UNDER HEAVY DEVELOPMENT.
 DO NOT USE!